Thursday, October 22, 2009

 My response to this question seems to be getting long and winding.
 But I do want to say, I love form.
 I don’t believe this manuscript portrays my level of love and trust and engagement with all types of form.
 The other two manuscripts, more so.
 I believe when I have the words to say but not sure how to say them/present them, I turn to form.
 Most of the poems in this collection already had a way of speaking, a form when they were written.
 I just had to obey and write them down.
 There was little coaxing.

 I appreciate you talking openly and reflectively about journaling and being so clear in delineating journal writing and poem writing.
-Many writers, I believe, would love to hear how writers think about the two having very different functions . . .
-How do you balance (do you?) poetic restraint with exploding emotions in poems?
+Many writers, I believe, would love to hear how writers think about the two having very different functions. . .

 I suppose my poetics are rooted in the emotional.
 And the narrative, the story.
 So my poetry believes it exists for emotions while telling the story.
 But you have to tell the story.
 You have to tell the story well.
 You cannot let emotions get in the way of telling the story.
 I have journals for that.
-Maybe it’s about compartmentalizing?
+Maybe it's about compartmentalizing?
 So the tears and all have been shed in those pages.
-The why why why’s have been asked and asked (and is asked daily) and fingers pointed and name-calling in those moleskin pages.
-So I don’t use poetry as catharsis in that way.
+The why why why’s have been asked and asked (and is asked daily) and fingers pointed and name calling in those moleskin pages.
+So I don't use poetry as catharsis in that way.
 I have outlets.
 But I do use poetry to portray/convey/paint something that I believe others can relate to.
 When I decided to try and put these rather personal stories into poems, I did not want to use names.
 In my personal journals I use names.
-I think names in my family poems would distance the reader from the action/emotion that is happening — preparing a body for a funeral, massaging the stiffening joints of the ailing.
+I think names in my family poems would distance the reader from the action/emotion that is happening - preparing a body for a funeral, massaging the stiffening joints of the ailing.
 Maybe that is the answer: I restrain by withholding names.
-For example, there are two grandmothers I write about yet in the poems I don’t distinguish between the maternal or paternal grandmother. . . .
-They are essentially “grandmother.”
-Only one is still living . . . through the book, and in my real life.
+For example, there are two grandmothers I write about yet in the poems I don't distinguish between the maternal or paternal grandmother...they are essentially "grandmother".
+Only one is still living....through the book, and in my real life.

-Your response to calling of names has me particularly intrigued as does the wonderful definition you offer of “ancestor.”
-Part of what I found compelling about your manuscript, in fact, had to do with this notion of naming (not identifying, in terms of formal names) the pain, of naming the spirit, of naming that which haunts and rises and builds.
-(I'm thinking in particular of the poems “How Quickly the Sun Comes,” “Closer to Knowing,” “Parable of the Hungry Missionary,” “All Hallows’ Eve” and “It Is Written.”)
+Your response to calling of names has me particularly intrigued as does the wonderful definition you offer of "ancestor".
+Part of what I found compelling about your manuscript, in fact, had to do with this notion of naming (not identifying, in terms of formal names) the pain, of naming the spirit, of naming that which haunts and rises and builds (I'm thinking in particular of the poems "How Quickly the Sun Comes", "Closer to Knowing", "Parable of the Hungry Missionary", "All Hallow's Eve", and "It is Written").
 Does the naming settle the account, does it open up new avenues, new possibilities?
 Do you learn from your own errors, from the errors of others?
-What does the space of the poem teach you that the space of the journal cannot?
-(Here, I’m thinking of the pair of poems “The Red Thread” and “How Quickly the Sun Comes. ”)
+What does the space of the poem teach you that the space of the journal can not?
+(Here, I'm thinking of the pair of poems "The Red Thread" and "How Quickly the Sun Comes".)

 Metta, I like this question for that it asks me to think and so “name” here in my response.
 You are asking me to name my naming, and perhaps it is the settling I am not wanting to do.
 Firstly, yes, the space of the poem allows me to feel, to process differently than the space of the journal.
 It is more controlling.
-It demands a bit more shaping — a certain deliberateness that works in conjunction with the journaling . . . maybe like something you turn and twist in order to see it differently.
+It demands a bit more shaping – a certain deliberateness that works in conjunction with the journaling…maybe like something you turn and twist in order to see it differently.
 Or like the artist that has this huge landscape she wants to paint, but walks around with a small framing device so she can better see her focus.

 So then, my journal is the large landscape — the mountains and marsh, the gorges (here, Ithaca is seeping into my response), and the poems are the smaller frames of the bigger picture.

-The act of writing the poems did allow me to settle the sorrow, the accounts . . . in most of the cases deal with a loss, although one could argue that all of the poems — even the more sensuous or “love” poems — deal with a certain loss.
-I think turning over the whole essay, “Poetry Is Not a Luxury” by Audre Lorde would serve as a sufficient answer to this chain of questions.
-In it she says that poetry serves as an illumination for “those ideas which are — until the poem — nameless and formless, about to b birthed, but already felt.”
-So, I suppose the journaling allows the feeling, and the poetry — because of the uses of metaphor and imagery — gives light to things I might not have considered or seen until I tried to sit down and write the poem or later, read the poem after it was written.
+The act of writing the poems did allow me to settle the sorrow, the accounts…in most of the cases deal with a loss, although one could argue that all of the poems – even the more sensuous or “love” poems – deal with a certain loss.
+I think turning over the whole essay, “Poetry is not a luxury” by Audre Lorde would serve as a sufficient answer to this chain of questions.
+In it she says that poetry serves as an illumination for “those ideas which are – until the poem – nameless and formless, about to b birthed, but already felt.”
+So, I suppose the journaling allows the feeling, and the poetry – because of the uses of metaphor and imagery – gives light to things I might not have considered or seen until I tried to sit down and write the poem or later, read the poem after it was written.

 Lorde also says — and I underlined and starred this — that we women can “train ourselves to respect our feelings and to transpose them into a language so they can be shared,” and that is the heart of what I try to do, I think.
 It is the heart of what I was trying to say all along…and it is with the writing and my ability to write and my allowing myself to write that the heavy stuff “[loses its] control over [me]” — so to borrow my grandmother’s language, by the time I get to the poem, it serves as a method for “rebuking” the emotions that could consume me.
 So, poetry is not a luxury, but a process for dealing.

 Ah!
-A process for dealing, yes, yes.
-(Of course, my head has me thinking of a great game of spades, “the hand we're dealt” and how do we play that hand?
+A process for dealing, yes yes.
+(Of course, my head has me thinking of a great game of spades, "the hand we're dealt" and how do we play that hand?
 Poems?
 Poems that confront the thing that hurts?)
-You mention Lorde, who also makes a statement, perhaps in Zami, that while confrontation makes her ill, it’s sometimes the most necessary and urgent thing to do, to get at the name.
+You mention Lorde, who also makes a statement, perhaps in Zami, that while confrontation makes her ill, it's sometimes the most necessary and urgent thing to do, to get at the name.
 (Am I dancing around truth?
-Perhaps . . .).
+Perhaps. . .).
 But let me ask you, what is your process of transposing your feelings into language?
 You spoke about finding a form to fit your emotions and ideas and complexities, could you talk about finding the language to fit your feelings?
 Does this make sense?
-(And I must side note to the readers, I’m thinking here of DéLana's earlier poems in the book, and some of the later ones, where she addresses a mother.)
+(And I must sidenote to the readers, I'm thinking here of DéLana's earlier poems in the book, and some of the later ones, where she addresses a mother.)

-You know, I’m speaking a lot about journaling, but I think my life as a writer would not have happened without it.
+You know, I'm speaking a lot about journaling, but I think my life as a writer would not have happened without it.
 Indeed, my life right now might not have happened without it.
 I think the journaling helps to initially fit the feelings into language.
 When I teach poetry writing workshops, I plan a segment of time for writers to compose a block of prose.
 Generally, that prose is prompted.
-Sometimes, I prompt myself by keeping a word bank and choose several words and free-write while trying to incorporate the words.
+Sometimes, I prompt myself by keeping a word bank and choose several words and free write while trying to incorporate the words.
 I know a poem is at the end of it all, but like marathon running, I try to pace myself and just focus on getting the words.
 Maybe the idea of putting together a jigsaw puzzle works better: so, it is easier for me to spread all of the pieces on the table or floor and fit them together that way and watch the image emerge, than to just pick up piece by piece and try and figure out where it should go.
 Surprising things happen when I mine and sluice the prose for lines or images or phrases.
-Poems like “Cuspidor,” especially, came from a process like this.
+Poems like "Cuspidor", especially, came from a process like this.

-Also, I think in analogies and similes, and if I find one that I like (in “The Red Thread,” I tried to plan on this idea that a bird will abandon its nest if it senses the presence of an “other”) then I try to see if I have an aspect of my life that I could play within poetry.
+Also, I think in analogies and similes, and if I find one that I like (in "The Red Thread", I tried to plan on this idea that a bird will abandon its nest if it senses the presence of an "other") then I try to see if I have an aspect of my life that I could play within poetry.

-Other times, it is — one could say — already written.
-That did not mean to point directly to the poem, “It Is Written,” but this point will fit here, too.
-Everything that happens in poems like “All Hallows’ Eve” happened as I said it.
+Other times, it is - one could say - already written.
+That did not mean to point directly to the poem, "It is written", but this point will fit here too.
+Everything that happens in poems like, "All Hallows Eve" happened as I said it.
 The magic is then, that it happened and I was able to see it and live it and write it.
-Poems like “Excavation” could be part of my filling-in process that I named (and the poem admits that, by the speaker saying, “I imagine you, Mama . . .,” although the discovery that the poem speaks about . . . is already there.)
+Poems like, "Excavation" could be part of my filling-in process that I named (and the poem admits that, by the speaker saying, "I imagine you, Mama..", although the discovery that the poem speaks about...is already there.)

-In the poem “My Grandfather Wouldn't Know Me if He Saw,” you end with the statement: "Clairvoyance is a gift / I will not accept.”(31) Do you see poet as a gift?
+In the poem "My Grandfather Wouldn't Know Me if He Saw", you end with the statement: "Clairvoyance is a gift/I will not accept".
+(31) Do you see poet as a gift?

 I do see poet as a gift.
 It is given.
 Sometimes it is realized, sometimes unrealized.
 Sometimes cloned in a weaker state and sold at a higher price.
 Sometimes rejected.
 My father rejected his poet self.
 I think I picked it up.
 Or maybe, he was The Giver.
-But I hate this idea of “gift” as some thing that is given and runs out and is not given to everyone.
-I don’t want to go down that road, but I believe it is a gift, and many people have it, but I also believe it is also something that can be done without gift (though we could argue whether or not it’s any good), without “that thing” —and sadly, that takes away from the credibility of others, but there you have it: It can be (is!) manufactured and sold wholesale.
+But I hate this idea of "gift" as some thing that is given and runs out and is not given to everyone.
+I don't want to go down that road, but I believe it is a gift, and many people have it, but I also believe it is also something that can be done without gift (though we could argue whether or not it’s any good), without "that thing" -- and sadly, that takes away from the credibility of others, but there you have it: it can be (is!) manufactured and sold wholesale.

-The poem before “My Grandfather” sort of “accepts” the idea of clairvoyance or seeing as an inheritance (the poem “Inheritance”).
-The ability to “see” (as in dreams — the dead, the dove, the “spirits hiding in the spaces of the house no one inhabits” . . . can I quote myself?
+The poem before “My Grandfather” sort of "accepts" the idea of clairvoyance or seeing as an inheritance (the poem "Inheritance").
+The ability to "see" (as in dreams -- the dead, the dove, the "spirits hiding in the spaces of the house no one inhabits"...can I quote myself?
 I just quoted myself.).
-It’s interesting that I rejected it — did/sometimes do — reject it.
-But I believe my ability to “see,” my gift, is connected to me as a poet.
-I use my seeing and feeling gift and apply it to poetry — an art form full of images.
+It's interesting that I rejected it/ did/sometimes do reject it.
+But I believe my ability to "see", my gift, is connected to me as a poet.
+I use my seeing and feeling gift and apply it to poetry -- an art form full of images.

-The first section of How God Ends Us is a series of libations of sorts; you call forth names of those who have passed (and even in your acknowledgments, you call forth the names “so there is a tomorrow,” to quote you quoting Sonia Sanchez).
+The first section of How God Ends Us is a series of libations of sorts; you call forth names of those who have passed (and even in your Acknowledgments, you call forth the names "so there is a tomorrow" (to quote you quoting Sonia Sanchez)).
 Do you remember as an act of love, an act of learning, an act of maintaining memory?
-(There is no “or” there, and please take this where you want.
-I’m mostly asking you to speak to your dedication to the spirits of your ancestors.
-As well, I’m curious about the obligation to self.
-In “My Grandfather,” the narrator “double-fist[s] death” despite her grandfather's passing.)
+(There is no "or" there, and please take this where you want.
+I'm mostly asking you to speak to your dedication to the spirits of your ancestors.
+As well, I'm curious about the obligation to self.
+In "My Grandfather", the narrator "double-fist[s] death" despite her grandfather's passing.)

 My writing is an attempt at fossilizing my family’s history.
 We are not big on oral history.
 In truth, the grandmother that died was big on storytelling, but I was not big on listening then, so much of my writing, my attempt at preserving is also a fabrication, a filling-in.
 Much like what paleontologists do to create a fully rendered dinosaur skeleton from a few bones found.

 I suppose this concern for preservation is at once a learning, a making, a maintaining and love.
-I love my family, and so I want there to be a tomorrow for us.
+I love my family and so I want there to be a tomorrow for us.

-In referencing the second part of your question, I should state that I have a hard time with this term “ancestor.”
-I did not grow up with this term on my tongue, and I think it is used in so many different ways that I do not know how to use it in reference to my “dedication to the spirits of my ancestors.”
+In referencing the second part of your question, I should state that I have a hard time with this term “ancestor”.
+I did not grow up with this term on my tongue, and I think it is used in so many different ways that I do not know how to use it in reference to my “dedication to the spirits of my ancestors”.
 Call it generational.
-I just have this distanced relationship to the word “ancestor” and believe my dead or gone are just that — my dead or gone.
+I just have this distanced relationship to the word “ancestor” and believe my dead or gone are just that – my dead or gone.
 For me to think ancestor is to think of someone with which I had no personal relationship.
-The people — the flesh and blood I have smelled and touched and kissed and hugged — I write about are real, and my dedication is only that they be known or remembered.
+The people –the flesh and blood I have smelled and touched and kissed and hugged – I write about are real, and my dedication is only that they be known or remembered.

-To myself — well, the “I” in this collection is slippery.
+To myself – well, the I in this collection is slippery.
 My family is just getting to a point where they are reading the collection and talking to me about it.
-My father asked me about that poem [“My Grandfather”] and “The Space Between.”
-He wanted to know what they were really about.
-Before I had a chance to explain that the stories I told were sometimes fabricated, sometimes made larger for poetic dramatic effect, that the “I” isn’t always a direct correlation to the writer— namely, myself — he straight up asked if I was suicidal.
+My father that poem and “The space between,” mostly the poems where it seems if I am connected somehow to the speaker, then it is a direct correlation, and my father straight up asked if I was suicidal.
 I believe I asked myself that.
+Maybe that is where the idea “double-fisting death”.
 My grandfather died of lung cancer.
 I was around and alive and chided him about smoking after they found the mass on his lungs.
 My sister and my mom and my grandmother smoked most of my life growing up.
 I hated it.
 I hated them all for smoking.
-My other grandfather — whom I never met — died when my father was in high school . . . we suspect it was because of his drinking.
+My other grandfather – whom I never met - died when my father was in high school…we suspect it was because of his drinking.
 He did a lot of things to his family because of his drinking.
 I had a neighbor growing up who was found dead in his own blood from liver failure.
 We associate it to the fact that I never saw him without a drink in his hand.
 So I find myself one day drinking and smoking, and knowing the consequences of my actions, but doing it still.
 And writing about it.
 And holding myself accountable.
-That is at the heart of all of this — the majority of the obviously self-related poems, a self-reflection, a self-accountability.
-Maybe this collection is a huge obligation to self — more so than I thought.
+That is at the heart of all of this – the majority of the obviously self-related poems, a self-reflection, a self-accountability.
+Maybe this collection is a huge obligation to self – more so than I thought.

 I’d like to turn the tide one more time, and begin to wind down the conversation.
 I'm very curious about your new collections.
 Is there anything that you're free to share about Suture & Cleave?
 If I had permission to ask, I’d ask what are some of the concepts that you're looking at?
 What are some of the threads that run through the collection?

 I’m still settling into deciding how to speak publicly about my project Suture & Cleave.
 It is a project that I believe best marries my love for history and poetry.
 I should give a brief story about how I came about the content.
 I received my BA in Third World and Non-Western history from the University of North Carolina at Chapel Hill.
-Part of receiving your degree in this project is by conducting a research project and writing a thirty-page paper.
+Part of receiving your diploma in this project is by conducting a research project and writing a thirty-page paper.
 The semester I decided to start this project, the only topic in my concentration was the Israeli/Palestinian conflict.
 Ultimately, I wrote my research paper on how Palestinian civilians portrayed themselves in Palestinian feature films based on the history of the conflict.
 So, I had this wealth of stories swimming around and felt a need to write the stories into poems.
-This collection probably has my highest concentration of form, too, because I do not have first-person experience to this situation and didn’t want to handle the whole project in third-person, the poems are persona, and all rooted in real accounts of people experiencing their own erasure in war.
+This collection probably has my highest concentration of form.
+Too, because I do not have first-person experience to this situation, and didn’t want to handle the whole project in third-person, the poems are persona, and all rooted in real accounts of people experiencing their own erasure in war.

 I'd also ask, but this is a secondary question, how do you know when one collection has reached its end?
 As someone who has two poetry manuscripts, one upstart novel, and now two beginnings of two short story collections sitting on one Lexar disk, I know the difficulties of having all of these projects.
 I'm beginning to suspect they’re bartering with one another, and the stories are trying to kill off the poems.
 How hard is it for you to juggle two manuscripts?

 I don’t know that a collection has reached its end.
-I have this poem, “What Life Were We Expecting?” that I read sometimes at readings and say if I were still writing How God Ends Us, it would be like an addendum.
-Cartographer — a book considering how we map out our emotional and physical selves in relation to the city — I believe has a more definite end.
+I have this poem, “What life were we expecting” that I read sometimes at readings and say if I were still writing How God Ends Us, it would be like an addendum.
+Cartographer – a book considering how we map out our emotional and physical selves in relation to the city – I believe has a more definite end.
 I know I am just polishing at this point.
-Suture is the hardest to “know” — it is also a project I’ve been working on the longest.
+Suture is the hardest to “know” – it is also a project I’ve been working on the longest.
 It is the song that never ends.
 I have to decide when I want to stop it, right?
-I have to decide when I am done trying to tell my piece of the story . . . and it’s not because I run out of materials for poems — every day something happens in the news in Gaza or the West Bank or East Jerusalem that would fit perfectly into the story I am trying to tell.
+I have to decide when I am done trying to tell my piece of the story…and it’s not because I run out of materials for poems – everyday something happens in the news in Gaza or the West Bank or East Jerusalem that would fit perfectly into the story I am trying to tell.
 But eventually, you have to see an end, and this collection more so than any, I believe will have the hardest time to tie up.

 As for juggling them, I hold my breath for times and places like these when I can stop and breathe for a while.
 I definitely have to have on different hats at different times.
 My propensity to compartmentalize aids in this.
 I have heavy moments of creating without as much editing, and then I put on the edit mode and work that path.
 And I go where the creativity takes me.
 In Ithaca, it’s been all about Suture & Cleave.

-Two final questions, and then I’ll let you get back to your residency at Saltonstall, and congratulations on that residency!
-Are you having fun writing toward this new collection; any poems that are playful in subject or tone or construction, for example?
+Two final questions, and then I'll let you get back to your residency at Saltonstall, and congratulations on that residency!
+Are you having fun writing towards this new collection; any poems that are playful in subject or tone or construction, for example?

-Finally, inquiring minds would love to know: What is your favorite word, phrase, attitude, and activity?
+& finally, inquiring minds would love to know: what is your favorite word, phrase, attitude, and activity?

-Favorite word: for a long time, when I learned the word, I looked for every opportunity to use the word “feign.”
+Favorite word: for a long time, when I learned the word, I looked for every opportunity to use the word "feign".
 I don't know that I have a current favorite.
 I'm taking applications.

 Favorite phrase: My initial response was to give you my new year's motto.
-It’s carried me through 2008, and I renewed it in 2009: “It’s a new year, and I'm a grown ass woman.”
-A phrase I use a lot: “Don’t judge me.”
-But not in a tone that sounds as serious as putting it here right now does.
+It's carried me through 2008 and I renewed it in 2009: "It's a new year and I'm a grown ass woman."
+A phrase I use a lot: "Don't judge me." but not in a tone that sounds as serious as putting it here right now does.

 Favorite attitude: being skeptical/questioning